piraterashik/fa22_coding_challenge/README.md

 1. Preliminary:

+- create your own git repository
-- fork this repository and connect to a directory on your local machine
+- fork this repository and connect to your remote repo

 2. In the backend directory: